 Blue Lake’s Harp Program provides an intensive experience for young harp majors in a non-competitive environment.
 In keeping with Blue Lake’s core value of being a first-come, first-served program, harpists at any level are welcome.
 Each camper focuses on improving their musical skills through private lessons, harp ensemble, music theory, music history, and individual practice time.
 Students do not need to prepare music ahead of time, but instead are given appropriate level ensemble music and a new solo piece at the beginning of the session.
-All music is selected for each camper after their opening day audition.
-Additional chamber ensembles and orchestral opportunities that include harp are available based upon selected repertoire.
-In Sessions 1 and 2, advanced harp majors have the opportunity to perform with the Masterworks Orchestra.
-Session 1 repertoire includes the Kalinnikov Symphony No. 1 in G minor; Session 2 repertoire includes Tchaikovsky’s Swan Lake Suite, Op 20a.
+All music is selected based upon the student’s pre-arrival placement video.

-Harps are provided for all harp majors by Blue Lake.
+Harps are provided for all harp majors.
 Eight Lyon and Healy, Salvi and Venus pedal harps of varying sizes are available for camper use, as well as twelve Lyon and Healy Troubadour lever harps.
 Dedicated practice rooms and ensemble rehearsal rooms are accessible throughout the instructional day.
 The session culminates in a student recital.
 In addition to performing as a harp ensemble, each camper performs a new solo piece.
+(At this time, plans for the final recital include a video presentation made available to friends and family after the conclusion of the session.
+If future COVID-19 guidelines allow, we will adjust to an in-person recital format for friends and family).

 Harp majors can complete their instructional day by choosing a Minor, allowing them to experience another area of interest while at camp.
-Please go to minors for a complete list of courses.
-Students also have the opportunity to hear various performances presented as a part of Blue Lake’s Summer Arts Festival, as well as participate in recreational activities and other camp events.
-Harp enrollment is limited to eight students per session.
+(For more information, visit Minors).
+Students also have the opportunity to participate in recreation, camp activities, and attend arts-focused educational events in the evening.

 Frequently Asked Questions